nurdsoft/jumpstart/README.md

 # Jumpstart

 Jumpstart is a versatile code template generator that allows you to kickstart your projects with ease.
-Simply follow the instructions below to get started.
+> [!IMPORTANT]
-##### *It is actively under development to support different frameworks and languages, for updates please star the repository
+> Jumpstart is under active development to support different frameworks and languages, for updates please star (or watch) the repository.

-## Development -
+## Development

 ### Build